Alonso-del-Arte/currency-demo/README.md

 converter gives an exchange rate of 35.6999828 for USD to MRU, which the Java currency information file suggests is not a historical currency.

-The situation with the Zimbabwean dollar (ZWD, ZWL, ZWN) is even more confusing.
-The currency chooser in this project simply omits them all.
+The situation with the Zimbabwean dollar (ZWD, ZWL, ZWN, ZWR) is even more confusing.
+The currency chooser in this project simply omits them all, even though at least one currency conversion API acknowledges one of the four ISO-4217 codes as valid.
+Specifically, Manny's currency converter API acknowledges ZWL as a valid current currency code, with an exchange rate from U.&nbsp;S. dollar of 321.999592 as of September 10, 2024.

 ----